How snowflakes get their shapes

+The shapes of snowflakes are influenced by the temperature and humidity of the atmosphere.
 Snowflakes form in the atmosphere when cold water droplets freeze onto dust particles.
 Depending on the temperature and humidity of the air where the snowflakes form, the resulting ice crystals will grow into a myriad of different shapes.

-Wilson Bentley (1865–1931) from Jericho, Vermont was the first person to capture photographs of snowflakes through the use of a microscope attached to a camera.
+Wilson Bentley (1865–1931) from Jericho, Vermont, was the first person to capture photographs of snowflakes through the use of a microscope attached to a camera.
 His collection of 5,000 snowflake images introduced many people to the astounding diversity of snow crystals.

 Kenneth Libbrecht, Professor of Physics at the California Institute of Technology, has made extensive observations of how water molecules get incorporated into snow crystals.
-In his research, he has observed that the most intricate snowflake patterns are formed when there is moisture in the air.
+In his research, he observed that the most intricate snowflake patterns are formed when there is moisture in the air.
 Snowflakes produced in drier conditions tend to have simpler shapes.

 According to Libbrecht’s research, temperature also has a large effect on the formation of snowflakes.
 Snowflakes formed in temperatures below -7.6 degrees Fahrenheit (-22 degrees C) consist primarily of simple crystal plates and columns.
 Meanwhile, snowflakes with extensive branching patterns are formed in warmer temperatures.